Hairstylist and Makeup Artist

 Assuming you work a fair number of weddings, would you say that the whole "Bridezilla" idea is exaggerated, or do you encounter a lot of them?
 Was there one in particular that stood out as the worst of the worst?

-Asked by MelissaH over 12 years ago
+Asked by MelissaH almost 13 years ago

 The whole "bridezilla" is interesting.
 I would say that there are some brides who are easier than others.
 Weddings are interesting, the bride is under a considerable amount of pressure.
 Between trying to keep parents, guests, family, her fiancé, and everyone else happy, there will be some moments where you wouldn't be your best self.
 When those moments happen, it is almost always 100% related to something that has nothing to do with what she is freaking out about.
 A lot of tension builds and then the bride will lose it over flowers when she is really angry with her sister.
 If you keep that in perspective, it makes things easier to deal with.
 Yes, there is always one that you will never forget.